ehayik/web-scraping-kata/README.md

 3. The web scraper then parses the HTML content of the page, filters out the data it needs, and saves this data into a format you want.

-This project illustrates Web Scrapping challenges and concepts, showing how to:
+This project illustrates Web scraping challenges and concepts, showing how to:

-- Set up a Selenium web scrapping java.
+- Set up a Selenium web scraping project using Spring Boot.
-- Set up web scrapping service docker image using _Firefox_, _GeckoDriver_, and [Spring Boot layered Jar](https://www.baeldung.com/spring-boot-docker-images#layered-jars).
+- Set up a web scraping service docker image using _Firefox_ WebDriver and [Spring Boot layered Jar](https://www.baeldung.com/spring-boot-docker-images#layered-jars).
+- Set up Selenium standalone docker images using [spring docker compose](https://spring.io/blog/2023/06/21/docker-compose-support-in-spring-boot-3-1), to run scraping jobs which significantly improves the isolation and manageability of web scraping tasks.
+- Support multiple browsers.
 - Manage WebDriver instances in a multi-threaded environment.
 - Implement WebDriver pooling manager using Apache Common pool.
 - Implement Page Object Pattern.

+## Technologies Used

+This project uses a number of technologies and libraries:

+- **Java JDK 17**: The latest version of Java Development Kit is used for implementing the application logic.

+- **Selenium**: A web testing library used to automate browser activities.

+- **Spring Boot**: An open source Java-based framework used to create a Micro Service.
+It is developed by Pivotal Team.

+- **Spring MVC**: A Java framework that is used to build web applications.
+It follows the Model-View-Controller design pattern.

+- **Maven**: A software project management and comprehension tool used primarily for Java projects.

+- **Docker**: Docker is used to contain and manage the application and its infrastructure.

+- **Apache Common pool**: A library providing object-pooling definitions and has several implementations.

+- **Chrome / Firefox WebDriver**: Google Chrome / Mozilla Firefox Driver is a WebDriver implementation that enables programs to control
+  Chrome / Firefox browser and use it for testing web applications.

+Feel free to explore the project and suggest any improvements.

 ## Getting Started